-Using failover in an Amazon Aurora global database - Amazon Aurora
+Using switchover or failover in an Amazon Aurora global database - Amazon Aurora

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Using failover in an Amazon Aurora global database
+Using switchover or failover in an Amazon Aurora global database

-An Aurora global database provides more comprehensive failover capabilities than the failover provided by a default Aurora DB cluster.
-By using an Aurora global database, you can plan for and recover from disaster fairly quickly.
-Recovery from disaster is typically measured using values for RTO and RPO.
+An Aurora global database provides more business continuity and disaster recovery (BCDR) protection than the standard high availability provided by an Aurora DB cluster in a single Amazon Web Services Region.
+By using an Aurora global database, you can plan for and recover from true Regional disasters or complete service-level outages quickly.
+Recovery from disaster is typically driven by the following two business objectives:

-• Recovery time objective (RTO) – The time it takes a system to return to a working state after a disaster.
+• Recovery time objective (RTO) – The time it takes a system to return to a working state after a disaster or service outage.
 In other words, RTO measures downtime.
 For an Aurora global database, RTO can be in the order of minutes.

-• Recovery point objective (RPO) – The amount of data that can be lost (measured in time).
+• Recovery point objective (RPO) – The amount of data that can be lost (measured in time) after a disaster or service outage.
+This data loss is usually due to asynchronous replication lag.
 For an Aurora global database, RPO is typically measured in seconds.
 With an Aurora PostgreSQL–based global database, you can use the rds.global_db_rpo parameter to set and track the upper bound on RPO, but doing so might affect transaction processing on the primary cluster's writer node.
 For more information, see Managing RPOs for Aurora PostgreSQL–based global databases.

-• Managed planned failover – This feature is intended for controlled environments, such as operational maintenance and other planned operational procedures.
-By using managed planned failover, you can relocate the primary DB cluster of your Aurora global database to one of the secondary Regions.
+• Switchover – This operation was previously called "managed planned failover."
+Use this approach for controlled scenarios, such as operational maintenance and other planned operational procedures.
 Because this feature synchronizes secondary DB clusters with the primary before making any other changes, RPO is 0 (no data loss).
-To learn more, see Performing managed planned failovers for Amazon Aurora global databases.
+To learn more, see Performing switchovers for Amazon Aurora global databases.

 Note